ntustison/ANTsXMouseBrainMapping/Manuscript/methods.md

 along the temporal dimension using a log transform for a more evenly spaced sampling.

+## Synthesizing isotropic image volumes from orthogonal views  {-}

+As we mentioned previously, the multi-plane, high resolution data [@Reshetnikov2021] was used to create single isotropic volumes using the B-spline fitting algorithm [@Tustison:2006aa].
+This algorithm is encapsulated in ``ants.fit_bspline_object_to_scattered_data(...)`` where the input is the set of voxel intensity values and associated physical location.
+Since each point can be assigned a confidence weight, we use the the normalized gradient value to more heavily weight edge regions.

 ## Visualization {-}

 To complement the well-known visualization capabilities of R and Python, e.g.,